Our Home Page

 Rita grew up on the Finnegan Farm just outside of Odell, Illinois.
 The house grew by additions in order to accommodate the growing family.
 Patricia and Paul Finnegan had ten children.
 And for the longest time, one bathroom.

-We are the largest shareholders in the L.C.
-Driggs Corporation that owns the Tuttle Building (an L-shaped 19th century cast-iron that fronts on both Grand Street and Driggs Avenue).
-We originally lived on the ground floor, but started from scratch again when our architect told us we needed to have the ground floor for commercial use in order to expedite getting the legal certificates of occupancy.
+This has been our Brooklyn home since January of 1981, the Tuttle Building , an L-shaped 19th century cast-iron that fronts on both Grand Street and Driggs Avenue.
+We originally lived on the ground floor, but started from scratch again when our architect told us we needed to have the ground floor for commercial use in order to expedite bringing the building up to code.